 How to get rid of them!

-There are many chemical products on the market that will kill slugs including Sluggo or Ortho Bug-Geta Snail and Slug.
-They do work.
+There are many chemical products on the market that will kill slugs including Sluggo or Ortho Slug and Snail Killer.
+I have found that they do work.

 If you want a non-chemical way of getting rid of the little buggers, here are some suggestions that work well.